Okay, here we go with a controversial topic.

 From the beginning of the series, L has always had a huge advantage over light.
 This advantage is, naturally, the knowledge of the death notes and all that is related.

-Light should not be impossible for anyone.
+The light should be accessible to anyone.
 But L almost does it.

 In just a few days, he can prove Kira’s existence and pinpoint their exact location.